 Pumpkins ripen very slowly.
 But it is a lovely thing to see when they do.
 These little (or sometimes very big) spots of orange in an otherwise green, or later on dying, garden.

-As autumn’s weather rolled in, we started harvested a couple pumpkins.
-They were brought inside and set proudly on the table a decoration, giving a festive cheer to gloomy weather with their sunny colour.
-And then thoughts turned to what to do with them.
+As autumn’s weather rolls in, we start harvesting a couple pumpkins.
+They are brought inside and set proudly on the table as decoration, giving a festive cheer to gloomy weather with their sunny colour.
+And then thoughts turn to what to do with them.

 Of course with Halloween approaching we could consider carving a face.
 But here in France Halloween is not really celebrated.
 At least not in the traditional USA concept of trick or treating and setting a carved pumpkin out on the doorstep.